-If the property was primarily purchased to live in or rent out for fixed income, then Zakāh will not be due.
-However, if it was purchased as an investment with the intention to gain from the appreciation, then Zakāh is due every year on the current market value.
+If the property was primarily purchased to live in or rent out for fixed income, then no. However, if it was primarily purchased to sell it, then Zakāh is due every year on the current market value.

 Shaykh Mustafa Umar